anibalsande/Group5-UDC-Seneca/README.md

 <details>
     <summary>Is the LRM App hard to use?</summary>

-    No. The LRM App has an easy-to-use graphical interface and guides you through the entire data analysis and prection process, including
+    No. The LRM App has an easy-to-use graphical interface and guides you through the entire data analysis and prediction process, including

         - uploading your dataset from common formats like .CSV, Excel, and SQLite and addressing incomplete information
         - focusing on the datapoints from your dataset that are important to you